Arofakhrur/eye-on-safedrive/README.md

 ---

 ## 📜 License
-This project is developed for **Skripsi/Thesis** purposes.
+This project is developed for **Skripsi** purposes.
 All rights reserved.